TRobboJ/mApp/README.md

 # mApp
-A country guessing game using Leaflet, written with vanilla JS
+A country guessing game using Leaflet and written with vanilla JS

-TODO & current issues

-html and css rewrite

-add load event to fetch + catch function (atm you can spam click randomise) (change to async/await)

-add dark version option of carto's tilemap (API added)

-easy, med, hard option selection
+Future Plans:

+*Create settings menu